XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/server-info-methods/fee.md

 The `fee` command reports the current state of the open-ledger requirements for the [transaction cost](transaction-cost.html).
 This requires the [FeeEscalation amendment][] to be enabled.
 [New in: rippled 0.31.0][]

 This is a public command available to unprivileged users.
-[Updated in: rippled 0.32.0][New in: rippled 0.32.0]
+[Updated in: rippled 0.32.0][]

 ## Request Format
 An example of the request format: